 10. Volunteering And Community Service

 The benefits of volunteering and community service will stay with an individual not only during their teenage years but all through their life as an adult.
 It has a positive impact on the individual’s educational, professional, and personal life.
+Encourage your teen to participate in community service and church activities.
+Allow them to volunteer with their school and local community clean-up services.
 The skills that one learns while volunteering or community service are not taught in a classroom setting.
 These include clear communication, creativity, problem-solving, teamwork, developing empathy, and time management.

 A few benefits for students to volunteer include: